J. Michael Brewer, CCO, MDP

 Regarding Open Records Requests

-One of the key functions of the Office of County Clerk is to also receive requests for records under the Open Records laws of the State of Georgia.
+One of the key functions of the Office of County Clerk is to also receive certain requests for records under the Open Records laws of the State of Georgia.
 Requestors may make request of such records from the Office of the Clerk during regular business hours of the County.
 The requests may be made in person, by US mail, or by telephone.
 If made by mail, it is recommended that this be sent via certified mail to ensure delivery and proper receipt.
 Butts County will not be responsible for Open Record Requests that we do not receive.
 For more information on how to request a public record, please click here.

 Please do not fax open records requests to the County.
 The fax machine is no longer monitored regularly and is generally shut down when not in use.